Lai Xiaoxiao: Early life and education

 Lai was born in Guangde, Anhui Province in December, 1993.
 At the age of seven, she was sent to Zhenlong Primary School in Guangde County to practice wushu and later joined the Anhui provincial wushu team on December 1, 2003.
 She was transferred to the Anhui Provincial Sports School as well.
 After graduating from the Provincial Sports School, Lai enrolled in East China University of Science and Technology and graduated with a bachelor's degree in 2017.
 In 2019, she enrolled in Anhui Normal University to pursue a master's degree in sports education.

 Career

-Lai made her international debut at the 2015 World Wushu Championships in Jakarta, Indonesia, where she became the world champion in women's qiangshu.
+Lai made her major international debut at the 2015 World Wushu Championships in Jakarta, Indonesia, where she became the world champion in women's qiangshu.
 She also won a gold medal in qiangshu at the 2016 Taolu World Cup in Fuzhou, China.
 The following year, she competed in the 2017 National Games of China and won the silver medal in women's changquan all-around.
 In the 2021 National Games of China, Lai became the women's changquan all-around champion.

 At the 2022 World Games, Lai won the gold medal in women's changquan.
+In September 2023, she won the gold medal in the women's jianshu and qiangshu competition at the 2022 Asian Games in Hangzhou.